communityinclusion/communityinclusion.org/src/pages/onlinelearning/ces_faq.md

       <p>- CES Learner</p>
     </blockquote>
     <h2 class="h5 card-title">What courses does CES offer?</h2>
-    <p>We offer 17 courses with over 50 lessons related to employment services.
+    <p>We offer 17 courses with over 60 lessons related to employment services.
 Explore our course bundle options!</p>
 <h2 class="h5 card-title">How can I purchase CES courses?</h2>
 <p>You can choose from 6 course bundles, or you can purchase all 17 courses for your staff.
 Courses are available immediately after purchase.</p>
 <ul>
 <li><strong>You can register up to 9 staff at once for CES Individual Learner course bundles.
 When registering, select the <em>Bulk Purchase</em> option next the enroll button. </strong>
-<li>Do you want to register you or your staff for individual courses?
 <li><strong>Explore your options to register 10 or more staff for CES courses by <a href="https://directcourseonline.com/employment-services/">Direct Course</a>.</strong>
 </ul>
 <div class="card border-success mb-3">